Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Tuesday, 25 February 2014

-Annie Harriet Lowndes - Lady Superintendent of St John's National School, Winchester
+Annie Harriet Lowndes, of Rutland Lodge, Boyne Hill, Lady Superintendent of St John's National School, Winchester

 Monument to Annie Harriet Lowndes, All Saints Churchyard, Maidenhead, Berkshire, England.

-Annie first appears the 1861 Census, aged six, living at Esher House, Cobham, Surrey, with her parents and her six year old cousin Edith Phillips.
+Annie first appears the 1861 Census, aged six, living at Esher House, Cobham, Surrey, with her parents and her 6 year old cousin Edith Phillips.

 In 1870 Annie's mother, Letitia passed away.

-At the age of sixteen on the 1871 Census, Annie can be found boarding at Sussex House School for Girls in Clifton, Bristol.
+At the age of 16 on the 1871 Census, Annie can be found boarding at Sussex House School for Girls in Clifton, Bristol.

 In 1882 Annie's father, Samuel, married his second wife, Isabel Gore Browne in Christchurch, Hampshire.

-annie had moved again by the 1901 Census, where she is now recorded as the lady superintendent of St John's National School for Girls and Infants at 4 and 4a St John's Street, Winchester, Hampshire.
+Annie had moved again by the 1901 Census, where she is now recorded as the lady superintendent of St John's National School for Girls and Infants at 4 - 4a St John's Street, Winchester, Hampshire.
 The building still stands to this day and is now called St John's Hall.

 © Copyright Chris Talbot and licensed for reuse under this Creative Commons Licence